mkjung99/pyc3dserver/README.md

-Minor updates to resolve deprecated types removed as of numpy 1.24.
+@psbiomech: Minor updates to resolve deprecated types removed as of numpy 1.24.
 Making this available until merge into master mkjung99/pyc3dserver.

 # PyC3Dserver